Kingsleymuturi/News-app/README.md

 - Create a Pull Request

 ## Technologies Used
-During the creation of this webpage I used Python only.
+During the creation of this webpage I used Python.
 ## Support and contact details
 In case of anything find me here: kingsleymuturi9@gmail.com feel free to communicate any issue with the webpage